 Regardless of the scenario, if you have any artifacts that are needed for template deployment, you must give Azure Resource Manager access to them.
 These artifacts can include files such as:

 Nested Templates and Configuration Scripts

 When you use the templates provided by Visual Studio (or built with Visual Studio snippets), the PowerShell script not only stages the artifacts, it also parameterizes the URI for the resources for different deployments.
 The script then copies the artifacts to a secure container in Azure, creates a SaS token for that container, and then passes that information on to the template deployment.
 See Create a template deployment to learn more about nested templates.
-When using tasks in VS Team Services, you need to select the appropriate tasks for your template deployment and if necessary pass parameter values from the staging step to the template deployment.
+When using tasks in VS Team Services, you must select the appropriate tasks for your template deployment and if necessary, pass parameter values from the staging step to the template deployment.